By Doug Stephens

 - Nurture Creativity: If you think creativity happens by sticking a group of people in a hotel conference room with a pot of coffee and a flip chart, you’re going to be sadly disappointed.
 Google’s Jonathan Rosenberg once said, “Creativity can be allocated, it can be budgeted, it can be measured, it can be tracked and encouraged but it can’t be dictated.”
 Creativity doesn’t come from a tap that you turn on when you need it.
 It’s an organic and fluid thing that can happen at any time.
 You can however, provide working conditions that are more conducive to fostering creative thinking.
 How and where people spend their working time can produce vast differences in

-- Reward Creativity: Most companies reward success and that’s a problem when it comes to innovation because many creative ideas are not successful in a conventional business sense.
+their creative output. - Reward Creativity: Most companies reward success and that’s a problem when it comes to innovation because many creative ideas are not successful in a conventional business sense.
 They may not produce immediate gains in sales, profit, customer satisfaction or market share.
 However, that doesn’t mean they’re

 not valuable or don’t help to evolve company strategy.
 Therefore, rewarding creativity means evaluating innovation on its own merits and celebrating the controlled but instructive failure that often accompanies it.